 8. Low Fat Yogurt

-Dairy foods have a trio of minerals-calcium, magnesium and potassium.
+There are different types of Yogurt available in the market.
+All types including Greek, Turkish and Bulgarian yogurt have a trio of minerals-calcium, magnesium and potassium.
 The latter helps to maintain fluid and balance in the body, focusing on healthy blood pressure maintenance.